 Perfectly Provence is an essential website resource for visitors and residents alike.
-Think of us as your concierge, with an address book of places we have tried, visited and recommend.
-If you are planning to explore the South of France and French Riviera, you are in the right place.
+Consider us your concierge, with an address book of places we have tried, visited and recommend.
+You are in the right place if you plan to explore the South of France and the French Riviera.
 Click the links below for our Quick Guides to Provence.

 Explore: Travel in Provence

 The Villages of the Alpilles: Established in 2007, the Parc Naturel Régional des Alpilles covers the mountain range and its flanks.
 As a protected natural area, there are restrictions on construction and park usage.
-However, the artefacts from human settlements discovered in these hills date back to the Neolithic era, and the range is the result of millennia of continuous geological evolution.
+However, the artifacts from human settlements discovered in these hills date back to the Neolithic era, and the range is the result of millennia of continuous geological evolution.
 Surrounding the Alpilles are several villages, each with a distinctive character.
-In this guide, we highlight each town (in alphabetical order) and a few must-see sights.
+This guide highlights each town (in alphabetical order) and a few must-see sights.

 Antiques, Markets, Waterwheels and more reasons to visit L’Isle sur la Sorgue.
-On a Sunday morning in L’Isle sur la Sorgue the market winds through the old town and along the quay (river walk).
-There are only a few Sunday markets in the region, and this one is the largest, attracting both locals and visitors.
-Similar to Apt’s Saturday market, the line between retail and market is blurred as many boutiques add their wares to the overall temptation.
-However, L’Isle sur la Sorgue approaches the scale of a Parisian marketplace with the addition of some 300+ antique and bric-a-brac stores within the townsite.
+On a Sunday morning in L’Isle sur la Sorgue, the market winds through the old town and along the quay (river walk).
+There are only a few Sunday markets in the region, and this one is the largest, attracting locals and visitors.
+Like Apt’s Saturday market, the line between retail and market is blurred as many boutiques add their wares to the temptation.
+However, L’Isle sur la Sorgue approaches the scale of a Parisian marketplace with t some 300+ antique and bric-a-brac stores within the townsite.
 It’s worth visiting this market but go early.

-The French Riviera runs from Cassis (although some suggest Toulon) to the Italian border passing through famous cities such as Saint Tropez, Cannes, Nice, Monaco and finally Menton.
-Since 1860, Côte d’Azur is the French term for this stretch of the azure coastline.
-The French Riviera, home to glamorous stars, sparkling water, parasols and beach loungers, and fabulous yachts.
+The French Riviera runs from Cassis (although some suggest Toulon) to the Italian border, passing through famous cities such as Saint Tropez, Cannes, Nice, Monaco and Menton.
+Since 1860, Côte d’Azur has been the French term for this stretch of the azure coastline.
+The French Riviera is home to glamorous stars, sparkling water, parasols and beach loungers, and fabulous yachts.
 Evocative images of the Côte d’Azur exist in movies and reality.
 Here is our guide for a road trip along the French Riviera and the must-see destinations.

 Taste: Eat & Drink

-In Provence and along the French Riviera, market day is every day (here’s the list).
-No matter your “home” base in the region, rest assured that the drive to a local market will not be far.
-Almost every city, town and village has a market day, and some larger locations may even have two markets per week.
-Temptation at a market is everywhere in the piles of produce and fresh fruit, ripening goat cheese, and buckets of olives.
-However, practice a bit of buyer-beware as some vendors are resellers, who buy from large chains and simply re-package their goods for market-goers.
-Study the “Pays d’Origine” tags these little signs tell you where the produce comes from and give you an indication of quality with #1 being the best.
-Try to buy local, in-season, and where possible directly from the producer.
+Market day in Provence and along the French Riviera is every day (here’s the list).
+No matter your “home” base in the region, the drive to a local market will not be far.
+Almost every city, town and village has a market day, and some more prominent locations may even have two weekly markets.
+Temptation at a market is everywhere in the piles of produce, fresh fruit, ripening goat cheese, and buckets of olives.
+However, practice a bit of buyer-beware as some vendors are resellers who buy from large chains and re-package their goods for market-goers.
+Study the “Pays d’Origine” tags.
+These little signs tell you where the produce comes from and indicate quality, with #1 being the best.
+Try to buy local, in-season, and, where possible, directly from the producer.

 Tastes Of Provence Recipe Directory: Let your taste buds explore this digest of traditional Provencal recipes and innovative culinary twists using regional, seasonal ingredients from the South of France.
 Explore the recipes by category from appetizers to desserts.
 Or start with the sweet stuff if you prefer.
 Enjoy the tastes of Provence.